 Earlier in the decade, Wesleyan had become the birthplace of the first two Greek societies for women, the Adelphean Society in 1851 (now Alpha Delta Pi) and the Philomathean Society in 1852 (now Phi Mu).

 In 1894, with the aid of the Board of Education of the Methodist Church, Wesleyan’s curriculum was studied and revised and the college admissions policy redefined.
 This led to Wesleyan’s admission to full membership in the Association of Colleges and Secondary Schools of the Southern States in 1919.
-The College has been continuously accredited by its successor, the Southern Association of Colleges and Schools (SACS), since that time.
+The College has been continuously accredited by its successor, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), since that time.

 In 1928 the Liberal Arts College was moved from its original College Street site to the new Rivoli suburban campus.
 The historic College Street building continued to house the School of Fine Arts, which consisted of the Conservatory of Music and the departments of art, theatre, and speech.
 In 1953 the School of Fine Arts, too, was moved to the present Rivoli campus.

 Today, Wesleyan continues to be a pioneer in women’s education.
 In 1976 the Rotary Club of Macon, in conjunction with Wesleyan, initiated the first Rotary International Intern Program.
 Wesleyan’s Internship Services Program provides students with valuable work experience within their selected fields of study.